2002 Los Angeles International Airport shooting: Perpetrator

-In Egypt, he had been arrested for being a member of Al-Gama'a al-Islamiyya, an Islamist group.
+In Egypt, he had been arrested for being a member of Al-Jama'a al-Islamiyya, an Islamist group.
 He denied the accusation to U.S. immigration authorities.
 He said he was a member of Asad ibn al-Furat Mosque Association, a group that aimed to "understand truly and apply Islamic law in the 20th century under any circumstances."

 Hadayet had a green card (through the Diversity Visa Lottery), which allowed him to work as a limousine driver and to apply for United States citizenship after five years.
 He was married and had at least one child.
 At the time of the shooting, Hadayet was living in Irvine, California.
 He committed the shooting on his 41st birthday.

 Aftermath

-In September 2002, federal investigators concluded that Hadayet hoped to influence U.S. government policy in favor of the Palestinians and that the incident was a terrorist act.
+In September 2002, federal investigators concluded that Hadayet hoped to influence U.S. government policy in favor of the Palestinians and that the incident was a terrorist act, although he didn't seem to be connected to any terrorist organisation.
+They also inferred that he had been further influenced by the fact that his limousine business was failing, his marriage was going badly, and he felt lonely after his wife and children had left for Egypt.